-Please always consult with EDPR Local Legal Counsel and if necessary with the General Secreary of EDPR if any clarification on this Annex, the Anti- Corruption Policy and/or the Applicable Laws is required.
+Please always consult with EDPR Local Legal Counsel and if necessary with the Compliance Officer of EDPR if any clarification on this Annex, the Anti- Corruption Policy and/or the Applicable Laws is required.

-This Annex may be subject to amendments from time to time in order to reflect any change in circumstances or Applicable Laws.
+This Annex may be subject to amendments from time to time to reflect any change in circumstances or Applicable Laws.

-Gifts and meals or entertainment provided to External Parties should not exceed the following thresholds without prior approval:
+1) Gifts and meals or entertainment provided to External Parties should not exceed the following thresholds without prior approval:

-Item Amount/value per item Frequency per year Meal/Entertainment per recipient 100 € 4 times per year Gift per recipient 100€ 3 times per year High value 1.000€ Each occurrence
+Item Amount/value per item Frequency per year Meal/Entertainment per recipient 100 € 3 times per year Gift per recipient 100€ 3 times per year High value per recipient 1.000€ Each occurrence

-Giving or offering gifts and/or the meal/entertainment above any of the thresholds of this Annex must be approved in advance by the Reporting Officer (informing the General Secretary), in compliance with this Policy and the Applicable Laws.
-Should total value of the gift and/or the meal/entertainment exceed the "high value" as defined in this Annex, or should the Reporting Officer have any doubts regarding to the application of this policy, secondary approval should be obtained by the CEO.
+Giving or offering gifts and/or the meal/entertainment above any of the thresholds of this Annex must be approved in advance by the Reporting Officer (informing the Compliance Officer), in compliance with this Policy and the Applicable Laws.
+Should total value of the gift and/or the meal/entertainment exceed the "high value" as defined in this Annex secondary approval should be obtained by the CEO.